Skip to main content

 Noise matters more than most people expect, especially if the purifier runs 24/7 in a bedroom or home office.

 On low speed, the Levoit Core 400S and Coway AP-1512HH both run at 24 dB, which is quieter than a whisper.
 At this level, you will not hear the purifier over normal room ambient noise.
-The Winix 5500-2 runs at 28 dB on low, still quiet but audible in a very still room.
+The Winix 5510 runs at about 35 dB in sleep mode, still acceptable for a bedroom but clearly audible in a very still room, and louder on low than the 5500-2 it replaces.

 The Coway has an additional trick: its eco mode automatically stops the fan when the air quality sensor detects clean air.
 When the fan stops, the unit is completely silent.
 In a bedroom with good baseline air quality, the Coway may run its fan intermittently rather than continuously, which makes it the quietest option in practice.